 Choose to dine healthily at the resort.
 It has 6 dining outlets to be explored!
 The Steam House offers authentic local cuisine with a focus on village-style steamed dishes, and the Vegetarian House serves cuisine inspired by the food eaten by monks, all prepared according to the strict religious regulations of the Buddhist temple.

-For Boutique Choose: Chaptel Hangzhou
+Boutique Hotel: Chaptel Hangzhou

 Photo of the Bedroom Section of the Hotel’s Rooms, Townhouses and Villas.
 Courtesy of Chaptel Hangzhou